-Based on its mechanism of action, OPDIVO can cause fetal harm when administered to a pregnant woman.
+Based on their mechanisms of action, OPDIVO and YERVOY can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with OPDIVO-containing regimen and for at least 5 months after the last dose of OPDIVO.
+Advise females of reproductive potential to use effective contraception during treatment with an OPDIVO- or YERVOY-containing regimen and for at least 5 months after the last dose of OPDIVO.